Las Vegas Raiders: Raider Nation

+The Raider Nation is the unofficial name for the fans of the Las Vegas Raiders.
+They were previously associated with a section of the Oakland Coliseum known as the "Black Hole" before the team's move to Las Vegas.

 The nickname Raider Nation refers to the fans of the team spread throughout the United States and the world.
 Members of the Raider Nation who attend home games are known for arriving to the stadium early, tailgating, and dressing up in face masks and black outfits.
 The Raider Nation is also known for the Black Hole, originally a specific area of the Coliseum (sections 104–107) frequented by the team's rowdiest and most fervent fans from 1995 until 2019.

 Al Davis created the phrase Raider Nation in 1968.
 In September 2009, Ice Cube recorded a song for the Raiders named "Raider Nation".
 In 2010, Davis took part in a documentary for ESPN's 30 for 30 series titled Straight Outta L.A..
 It mainly focuses on N.W.A and the effect of the Raiders' image on their persona.
 In 2012, Ice Cube wrote another song for the Raiders as part of Pepsi's NFL Anthems campaign, "Come and Get It".
 It was released on September 14, 2012.